markandre13/mh091rc1a.js/README.md

 The later 1.x versions provide much better meshes, morphs, a skeleton and alternative and extra meshes and the face can be posed.

-The goal learn about this version of MakeHuman and try to bring lost functionality to my MakeHuman 1.2 port [makehuman.js](https://github.com/markandre13/makehuman.js).
+The goal is to learn about this version of MakeHuman and try bring lost functionality to my MakeHuman 1.2 port [makehuman.js](https://github.com/markandre13/makehuman.js).

 Some changes to the original